nolmelab/play_ground/Learn/Tools/Dev Tools on Ubuntun.md

 We will use cmake as a default build tool since it is widely used and vcpkg will be used as a C++ package manager.

+## vscode

+- codespace + chrome
+    - make it consistent everywhere
+    - then things become easier
+    - chrome is working better with codespace